 On our very first visit to Roux at Parliament Square we decided to take advantage of the tempting three course set lunch menu priced at £25.
 In a nutshell, for us, the menu was too simple and the food was bland and unexciting.
 I had a particular problem with my dessert which looked like what I can only describe as a cat poo on a plate.

-We decided to return for lunch and instead order from the a la carte menu.
+To make up for our disappointing experience, we were kindly invited back for lunch and instead we ordered from the a la carte menu.

 Given it’s location (the clue is in the name) Roux at Parliament Square was inevitably going to be filled with suits and ties – and it was – but my gentleman companion and I weren’t deterred and arrived in our chinos and untucked shirts.
 We were seated in the first of two dining rooms right by the window, avoiding a few less desirable tables by the entrance to the kitchen.